dfinity/motoko/guide/as-slides.md

 * interpreter/compiler up and running via `dvm`.
 * compiles multiple files by concatenation, enough for `Produce Exchange`.
 * documentation (See [draft](actorscript-guide.pdf), 30 pages)
-* had to back-peddle for static canisters from dynamic actors
+* had to back-paddle for static canisters from dynamic actors

 ---